Stanno Sports U.K. Ltd

 (D) A Club shall not participate in this Competition until the entry fee, annual subscription, and deposit (if required) have been paid.

-(E) Clubs must advise annually to the Secretary in writing by 31st July of its Sanctioning Authority affiliation number for the forthcoming Playing Season.
+(E) Clubs must advise Secretary annually in writing by 31st of July of its Sanctioning Authority affiliation number for the forthcoming Playing Season.
 Clubs must advise the Secretary in writing, or on the prescribed form, of details of its headquarters, its Officers and any other information required by the Competition.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff

 On receiving a requisition signed by two-thirds (2/3) of the members of the Management Committee the Secretary shall convene a meeting of the Management Committee.

 (D) Except where otherwise mentioned all communications shall be addressed to the Secretary who shall conduct the correspondence of the Competition and keep a record of its proceedings.

 (E) All communications received from Clubs must be conducted through their Officers and sent to the Secretary.